 Of course, I wouldn’t keep coming back to this movie if it weren’t for the music.
 Many of the songs are catchy and strange, and they include dozens of references to the movies that this film is parodying.
 However, this is an ‘R’ rated film, and a lot of the songs sung have references to sex and sexual related things.
 Again, none of the songs are explicit or ridiculously graphic, but there are enough references that I’d feel weird not mentioning it.
 Some of my favorite songs are D-mmit Janet, Sweet Transvestite, Time Warp, and Touch-a, Touch-a, Touch me, but there are many of catchy tunes in this little story.
 I will say that on this time through I found a few of the songs to be a bit too long- particularly Hot Patootie- Bless My Soul.
 Strangely enough, I actually really enjoy the singer Meatloaf (AKA Michael Lee Aday known primarily for his Bat out of Hell album trilogy, he also has a bunch of minor roles in movies, including Bob from Fight Club).
 But for some reason, his song just doesn’t resonate with me in this movie- it’s just the same chorus for three minutes.
 Overall though, there are a lot of great tunes to like.

-Personally, I really like this film, but I was on the other side of the spectrum when watching this movie for the first time.
-This film will not appeal to everyone, and that’s all right- there’s a reason this is considered a cult classic and not a critically acclaimed masterpiece.
+I love this film, but I was on the other side of the spectrum when watching this movie for the first time.
+This film will not appeal to everyone, and that’s alright- there’s a reason this is considered a cult classic and not a critically acclaimed masterpiece.
 Come for the music, stay for the weirdness and the genius of Tim Curry.

 This is part of our 31 Nights of Thrills Series.
 Not all of the movies we review for this series will be strictly horror, but all will have something to do with the spirit of things spooky or scary.
 If you like those types of movies, be sure to check back throughout the month of October!